HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/richtext/index.md

-# RichText and the Domino REST API
+# Rich Text and the Domino REST API

 <!-- prettier-ignore -->
 !!! info "Background"
-    [RichText (RTF)](https://en.wikipedia.org/wiki/Rich_Text_Format) was specified by Microsoft in 1987.
+    [Rich Text (RTF)](https://en.wikipedia.org/wiki/Rich_Text_Format) was specified by Microsoft in 1987.
 Notes/Domino uses a similar specification.
 It's essentially a container format designed to host [plain text](https://www.youtube.com/watch?v=_mZBa3sqTrI), formatted text, images, attachments, embedded objects and layout information.
 It's [white space sensitive](https://twitter.com/jordwalke/status/1272431278868987904), a fancy term for being able to "format" something by hitting the space key repeatedly.

     The container formats today that resemble these capabilities are [ECMA-376 (ISO/IEC-29500)](https://www.ecma-international.org/publications-and-standards/standards/ecma-376/) (a.k.a Office Open XML), [ISO/IEC 26300:2006](http://www.oasis-open.org/committees/download.php/19274/OpenDocument-v1.0ed2-cs1.pdf) (a.k.a Open Document Format), which are both XML based and [MIME (RFC 1341)](https://datatracker.ietf.org/doc/html/rfc1341) which is widely used in eMail.
 The XML formats, mainly used in word processors aren't native to the web, while MIME doesn't prescribe (it is **multipurpose** after all) its content parts **and** isn't native to web browsers.

-## Define RichText
+## Define Rich Text

-Any field you want to access in Domino REST API needs to be defined [in a schema](../../howto/database/enablingadb.md), using the correct data format.
+Any field you want to access in Domino REST API needs to be defined [in a schema](../../../howto/database/enablingadb.md), using the correct data format.

 ```json
 {